Ramanjs/os-assignments/assignment-1/README.md

 By default, `rm` does not remove directories.
 Use the `-r` option to remove each listed directory, too, along with all of its contents.

+Edge cases:
+- Attempting to delete a directory without the `-r` flag gives the 'Is a directory' error.
+- Deleting an already deleted file in the same command gracefully prints a 'No such file or directory' error.

 ### <a name="mkdir"></a>mkdir
 `mkdir [OPTION]...
 DIRECTORY...`